Children & Youth

 In 2009, Will created Hoodstock as a response to those injustices.
 The organization hosts annual social forums that bring together people from marginalized communities to learn about their legal rights and community services, and to channel their anger and frustration into collective energy for change.
 In 2016, Will co-founded the Consultation Table on Systemic Racism, bringing together more than 75 multifaith and multiethnic leaders from civil society to address issues of systemic racism in Quebec.
-The initiative led to the City of Montreal’s first public consultation on the issue.
+The initiative led to the City of Montreal’s first concertation table on diversity.

 Hoodstock also acts as a talent scout for potential community leaders.
 They identify youth aged 15 to 30 with the drive to become changemakers.
 Will works with youth to help them understand and then deconstruct the internalized stereotypes and unconscious biases that too often hold back marginalized populations.